dsindex/transformers_examples/README.md

 $ python example1.py
 ```

-- NER for CoNLL2003 eng dataset(only using word)
+- NER for CoNLL2003 eng dataset(using word only)
 ```
 $ ./train-ner.sh -v -v
 * select the checkpoint dir for the best model